dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.'
+	#comment : 'Package Group Example 1: define using only packages, including references to conditional packages.
+Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.'
 }

 RwTestProjectLibraryIndexCard {
 	#name : 'index_0061',
-	#title : 'Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.',
+	#title : 'Package Group Example 1: define using only packages, including references to conditional packages.
+Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.',
 	#specName : 'spec_0061',
 	#index : 61,
 	#derivedFrom : 'master',